The Best Car Insurance in North Carolina for 2022

 USAA provides some of the most affordable policies and has the best service ratings in North Carolina.
 It also has one of the best reputations nationwide.

-- Uninsured Motorist: This covers damage caused to your car by accident involving a driver with no insurance.
+- Uninsured Motorist: This covers damage caused to your car in an accident involving a driver with no insurance.
 It also covers damage caused by a hit-and-run driver.

 - Accident Forgiveness: If you manage to stay accident-free for five years, you will not incur a rate increase for your first at-fault accident.

-- New Vehicle: You qualify for a discount when you buy a premium for a car below three years old.
+- New Vehicle: You qualify for a discount when you buy a premium for a car that’s only three years old or below.